 The options are made available through an easy-to-access user interface menu, which Panasonic said it plans to update with further choices and service partners.
 The sets can connect to wired in-home Internet networks, or through Wi-Fi, using optional wireless Ethernet adapters.

-All models feature 1080p resolution and 24p native Cinematic playback, and SD card slots with support for H.264 HD video and digital photo files.
-Other features include a Pro Setting Menu with professional calibration software tools, a 30,000:1 contrast ratio and 1,000,000:1 dynamic contrast ratio, Digital Cinema Color Re-Mastering and a Studio Reference mode that stretches the red and green color gamut from the ATSC HD color space standard and adjusts gamma, sharpness, contrast and brightness settings to reproduce levels intended by film makers.
+All models feature 1080p resolution and 24p native frame rates, SD card slots with support for H.264 HD video and digital photo files.
+Other features include a Pro Setting Menu with professional calibration software tools, a 30,000:1 contrast ratio and 1,000,000:1 dynamic contrast ratio, Digital Cinema Color Re-Mastering and a Studio Reference Mode that stretches the red and green color gamuts from the ATSC standard to reproduce levels intended by film makers.

-For video gamers, the sets include a Game mode that minimizes the time lag when displaying game images on the plasma screen, Panasonic said.
-Connectivity options include four HDMI ports and a PC input.
+For video gamers, the sets include a Game Mode, which minimizes the time lag when displaying game images on the plasma screen, Panasonic said.
+Connectivity options include four HDMI ports, and a PC input.